Blue Line (Pittsburgh): History

-The line from South Hills Junction to Castle Shannon (now called the Overbrook Line) was first constructed by the Pittsburgh and Castle Shannon Railroad between 1872 and 1874.
-In 1905 Pittsburgh Railways leased the route and between 1909 and 1910 converted it from narrow gauge to dual gauge and installed overhead power for trolleys.
+The line from South Hills Junction to Castle Shannon via Overbrook (now known as the Overbrook Line and used by the Blue and Silver Line) was constructed by the Pittsburgh and Castle Shannon Railroad (P&CSRR) between 1872 and 1874.
+In 1905, Pittsburgh Railways leased the route and, between 1909 and 1910, converted it to dual gauge, retaining the existing narrow gauge for coal trains while adding the broad for passenger service using streetcars.
+Although the line was electrified with overhead lines for trolley operation, coal trains continued to use steam locomotives.